Columns can be moved in the grid in the following ways:

 suppressMovable=true.
 However the column can be inadvertently moved by placing other columns around it thus only making it practical if all columns have this property.

 The column property

-lockPosition locks columns to the first position in the grid.
+lockPosition locks columns to one side of the grid.
 When

-lockPosition=true, the column will always appear first, cannot be dragged by the user, and cannot be moved out of position by dragging other columns.
+"right", the column will always be locked to that position, cannot be dragged by the user, and cannot be moved out of position by dragging other columns.

 The example below demonstrates these properties as follows:

 "left"as the first column in the scrollable area of the grid.
 It is not possible to move this column, or have other columns moved over it to impact its position.
 As a result the Age column marks the beginning of the scrollable area regardless of its position within the column definitions.